 Another major artifact is Internet history.
 Evidence of relevant Google searches, cloud storage site visits, file access information, and more can piece together a timeline of activity that may suggest an insider threat.
 These, in addition to many other artifacts, can reveal the what, when, and how of an IP theft involving an insider threat.
 However, these artifacts may not be interpreted or correlated correctly by the average user.
 It is for this reason that getting an Expert involved is so imperative.
 The Expert will be able to analyze and report on the significance of the above artifacts and provide opinions as to what happened on the system.

 Preventing intellectual property theft from an insider threat may seem difficult.
 After all, a CEO must trust the employees or the ship would sink.
 The question then becomes how can employees be trusted yet still protect a company from insider threats?
 A first step would be to limit access to folders containing documents of concern.
 If any employee can access everything under the sun, the infrastructure is inherently less secure.
 Another measure is to block access to connecting USB devices to work computers.
 If users cannot connect personal USB devices without special privileges or assistance, this opportunity to quietly move files out of the company is lost.
 Finally, blocking access to cloud storage sites unless necessary for daily tasks would prevent movement of files to personal DropBox accounts or other cloud sites.

 Insider threats are indeed difficult to detect.
 Sometimes, these threats are discovered too late, when a competing company is already utilizing stolen IP.
 However, knowing the facts of insider threats will assist in mitigating this risk.
 If the situation did arise that IP theft is suspected, hiring a Forensics Expert to perform an investigation is the ideal way to build a case that will stand in court.
-Contact Vestige LTD to learn more about our data breach services.
+Learn more about the non-compete and IP theft cases Vestige has been involved with and contact Vestige LTD to learn more about our data breach services.